-A Primary Refresh Token (PRT) is a key artifact of Azure AD authentication on Windows 10, Windows Server 2016 and later versions, iOS, and Android devices.
+A Primary Refresh Token (PRT) is a key artifact of Azure AD authentication on Windows 10 or newer, Windows Server 2016 and later versions, iOS, and Android devices.
 It is a JSON Web Token (JWT) specially issued to Microsoft first party token brokers to enable single sign-on (SSO) across the applications used on those devices.
-In this article, we will provide details on how a PRT is issued, used, and protected on Windows 10 devices.
+In this article, we will provide details on how a PRT is issued, used, and protected on Windows 10 or newer devices.

-This article assumes that you already understand the different device states available in Azure AD and how single sign-on works in Windows 10.
+This article assumes that you already understand the different device states available in Azure AD and how single sign-on works in Windows 10 or newer.
 For more information about devices in Azure AD, see the article What is device management in Azure Active Directory?

 Key terminology and components

 The following Windows components play a key role in requesting and using a PRT: